 With the business in full swing as a one man operation, Northeast resident Mike Smeija suggested that Recovery move to a retail space near Central and Lowry.
 On 1/1/11 Recovery Bike Shop moved into the space in the Eastside Food Co-op's building.
 Amazingly, with no money, Recovery had a storefront.
 Then another miracle happened.

 Brent had become friends with the owner of Re-Cycle, Seth Stattmiller in the early days of Recovery.
 They had stayed in touch and swapped stories.
 Re-Cycle was the main source of parts for Recovery, being just a few blocks away from the garage.
 In less than a week Re-Cycle stepped in with the extra resources Recovery needed to launch that spring.
 Seth's knowledge of operating a retail bike shop and Brent's experience caring for everyone who entered the shop proved to be a successful combination.

-As Recovery prepares to move into a 10,000+ square foot building it's good to look back at how far we've come.
-Ian Aizman interviewed Brent when he was still in a 150 square foot garage.
-"What made me the most proud, is that when I listened to what I had to say back then, and what we are doing now, our mission is the same," explains Brent.
+In the summer of 2013 the Northeast Investment Co-op helped Recovery Bike Shop purchase a 15,000 square foot building near the corner of Central and Lowry.
+Ian Aizman interviewed Brent in 2009 when he was still in a 150 square foot garage.
+"What makes me the most proud is that when I listen to what I had to say back then and what we are doing now, our mission is the same," explains Brent.

 Our promise to you is that our mission, "Helping our friends enjoy their bikes," will never change.
 We hope you enjoy this little piece of Recovery history: